Prospective Students

 CS Major with emphasis on Animation

-You do not need to be a member of the Church of Jesus Christ of Latter-Day Saints (LDS) to be accepted into BYU or into the BYU Animation Program; However, if you are non-LDS, you will still be required to live the BYU Honor Code and complete the University General Education requirements.
+You do not need to be a member of the Church of Jesus Christ of Latter-Day Saints to be accepted into BYU or into the BYU Animation Program.
+However, if you are not a member, you will still be required to live the BYU Honor Code and complete the University General Education requirements.
 Such requirements include various math, English, history, and religion courses.

 In order to become better artists and designers overall, we strongly recommend you practice drawing as much as you can.
 Gesture drawing, as well as the ability to draw in multiple styles, will be a useful skill no matter what field of animation you choose to pursue.